 What keyword or keyword phrase are you targeting to write about?

-It’s important to know the articles you are up against on the first page of Google that includes your same target keyword or keyword phrase.
+It’s important to know the articles you are up against on the first page of Google that include your same target keyword or keyword phrase.
 More importantly, how long are those articles?

-Type your keyword phrase into “Google Search” to see what pops up on the first page.
+Type your keyword phrase into “Google Search” to see what appears on the first page.

-Then, double-check the word count for that article along with several other articles on the first page.
+Then, double-check the word count for that article and several other articles on the first page.

 I also use the free Chrome extension ‘SEO minion’ to check the word count for each post.
-To do so, I open my competitor’s article and click ‘Analyze On-Page SEO’ to find out how many words are in the post.
+To do so, I open my competitor’s article and click ‘Analyze On-Page SEO’ to determine how many words are in the post.

 3. Make sure you have enough to say.

-This may seem like an obvious point, but it’s worth mentioning nonetheless.
+This may seem obvious, but it’s worth mentioning nonetheless.